-Don’t get me wrong, I am absolutely super appreciative and grateful to be given the opportunity to be able to experience this lifestyle and work at a firm that is really respected in my industry.
+Don’t get me wrong, I am absolutely super appreciative and grateful to have the opportunity to be able to experience this lifestyle and work at a firm that is really respected in my industry.
 But, the time came for me to re-evaluate my lifestyle and re-assess what was and is important to me for my long-term well-being.
+Why I quit my six-figure management consulting job below!

-For 2+ years, I would get up at 4 am every Monday morning and pick up my suitcase to go to the airport and board my 6:30 am flight.
+For over two years, I would get up at 4 am every Monday morning and pick up my suitcase to go to the airport and board my 6:30 am flight.
 Straight from the airport, I’d rent my car and go to the client site for a 9:30 am meeting.
-The gist of my work days would essentially be summed up with this:
+The gist of my work days would essentially be summed up with:

-I’d wrap up my weeks by boarding a flight back home every Thursday evening.
-I’d never fully unpack my suitcase because in just a few short days, I’d have to get up at 4 am again to go back to the client.
+I’d wrap up my week by boarding a flight back home every Thursday evening.
+I personally never fully unpacked my suitcase because in just a few short days, I’d have to get up at 4 am again to go back to the client.

-This brings me to my WHY.
-Perhaps learning more about my why will help you in your life journey; especially if you are looking to transition out of a full-time job that is not ideal for the lifestyle you envision for yourself.
+Taking a step back from a lucrative consulting career was difficult so I’d like to explain more of my why.
+Perhaps learning about the details of my why, will help you in your own life journey; especially if you are looking to transition out of a full-time job.

 My health was declining

 Taking a look back, I should have quit a couple years ago.
 I didn’t because I held onto the fact that I get a company match with my 401K and that I get to work with awesome clients (I don’t really have client horror stories but I know that’s not usually the case!).
-Because I went past the point that my body was comfortable with, my vision suffered in the process.
-Luckily due to new care and a new lifestyle, I’ve been able to resolve a lot of my health woes, but it took me going to the hospital and doctor’s office multiple times for me to wake up.
+I should have left because it was past the point my body was comfortable with, given that my health was quietly deteriorating.
+Luckily due to new care and a new lifestyle, I’ve been able to resolve a lot of my health complications, but it took me going to the hospital and doctor’s office multiple times for me to come to this awakening.

 Even with the adjustments that my managers made for me, I knew that my health would always be a factor with whatever new client project I am put on.
 Due to the nature of my specialization, so many of the projects would have required me to travel, which is when many of my health problems began.